antoine77340/Youtube-8M-WILLOW/README.md

 Each of the following command lines train a single model.
 They are scheduled to stop training at the good time.

-Our model were trained on all the training set and almost all the validation set (we only discarded 21k videos).
+Our model were trained on all the training set and almost all the validation set.
+We only discarded 21k videos for a smaller validatin set.
+This validation set (used in the arXiv paper) is composed of all the tensorflow record file of the form: 'validatea*.tfrecord'.
 We will however, train the models on all both training and validation set as it was allowed in the kaggle competition.
 It should not make any huge difference.

 Each model takes several days to train, so each command line are separated in order to be run in parallel if possible.
 Please replace 'path_to_features' with the folder path which contains all the tensorflow record frame level feature.